Holistic Utility Preference Learning for Listwise Alignment: Proposed Methodology

 \subsection{Differentiable Responses Ranking}

 One of the most intuitive strategies to learn human preferences from the response list $\mathbf{y}$, is to sort the responses by predicted scores and use this ranking to fine-tune the language model, thereby learning the optimal preference ordering.
-However, traditional sorting methods like Selection Sort \citep{musser1997introspective} and Quick Sort \citep{hoare1962quicksort} are inherently discrete and discontinuous, impeding differentiable optimization in LLM fine-tuning for preference learning \citep{petersen2021differentiable}.
+However, traditional sorting methods (e.g. Selection Sort \cite{musser1997introspective}, Quick Sort \cite{hoare1962quicksort}) operate in a discontinuous manner, impeding differentiable optimization in LLM fine-tuning for preference learning \cite{petersen2021differentiable}.
 In this section, we employ a \textit{differentiable sorting network}\footnote{Sorting networks are specialized computational architectures that sort sequences through comparisons and exchanges, not neural networks for sorting tasks.} to rank responses based on scores $\hat{\mathbf{s}}_{\theta}$, enabling end-to-end fine-tuning of LLM on ranking preferences.

-Differentiable sorting networks offer superior parallel efficiency and excellent sorting performance while maintaining differentiability \citep{petersen2021differentiable}.
-For a list of length $L$, the time complexity ranges from $\mathcal{O}(L^2)$ to $\mathcal{O}(L \log^2{L})$, depending on the specific network variant \citep{10.5555/533017} (such as Odd-Even or Bitonic networks) \citep{10.5555/533017}.
-These complexities are competitive with or surpass many differentiable sorting methods, including those proposed in \citep{song2023preference,DBLP:conf/iclr/GroverWZE19,liu2024lipo,DBLP:conf/icml/XiaLWZL08,DBLP:conf/icml/BlondelTBD20,DBLP:conf/nips/SwezeyGCE21}.
+Differentiable sorting networks offer superior parallel efficiency and excellent sorting performance while maintaining differentiability \cite{petersen2021differentiable}.
+For a list of length $L$, the time complexity ranges from $\mathcal{O}(L^2)$ to $\mathcal{O}(L \log^2{L})$, depending on the specific network variant \cite{10.5555/533017} (such as Odd-Even or Bitonic networks) \cite{10.5555/533017}.
+These complexities are competitive with or surpass many differentiable sorting methods, including those proposed in \cite{song2023preference,DBLP:conf/iclr/GroverWZE19,liu2024lipo,DBLP:conf/icml/XiaLWZL08,DBLP:conf/icml/BlondelTBD20,DBLP:conf/nips/SwezeyGCE21}.
 A comprehensive time complexity comparison is provided in Table \ref{tab:hh-qwen-cost}.
 Furthermore, sorting networks produce doubly stochastic permutation matrices, crucial for accurate NDCG computation by representing ranking probabilities faithfully.
-In contrast, existing differentiable sorting methods \citep{DBLP:conf/iclr/GroverWZE19,DBLP:conf/nips/SwezeyGCE21} often produce unimodal permutation matrices, leading to overestimation in response gain calculations and severely distorting diffNDCG (see Eq. \ref{eq:loss_diffndcg}) measurements.
-The experimental results presented in Table \ref{tab:hh-qwen} demonstrate that sorting networks significantly outperform existing differentiable sorting methods across various performance metrics.
+In contrast, existing differentiable sorting methods \cite{DBLP:conf/iclr/GroverWZE19,DBLP:conf/nips/SwezeyGCE21} often produce unimodal permutation matrices, leading to overestimation in response gain calculations.
+The experimental results in Table \ref{tab:hh-qwen} demonstrate that sorting networks significantly outperform existing differentiable sorting methods in various metrics.